virtknois/innersource/metrics/README.md

 - Progression of development languages
 - Automation
 - Submodule usage
+- A/B testing

 ### The bigger picture
 Measuring success is about more than measuring certain data points.
 Measuring success is about setting goals, checking in with the progress of those goals, and making adjustments where needed. **What are your Innersource goals?**